jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-08-list-your-item.markdown

 https://api.mercadolibre.com/items?access_token=$ACCESS_TOKEN
 </pre>

+As you may suppose, each type of item has it's own attributes and restrictions when listing them.
+Please refer to the [API Appendinx](/guide-appendix) for more information about how to obtain and use these attributes.

 The Items API will automatically download the provided images to MELI Storage and creates a listing for your item.
 You will receive the following Json response:

 {% highlight javascript %}
 {